kawansoft/SympleGit-Java/README.md

 ## Choosing SympleGit Over JGit: Understanding the Advantages

 [JGit](https://www.eclipse.org/jgit/) is a great Java implementation of Git, very well and rich featured, with a clean and fluent API.
+JGit was designed to manage Git full support in Eclipse, implementing all sophisticated actions for the end user developing  a Java project.

-We don't "compete" at all with JGit.
+SympleGit does not "compete" at all with JGit.
+If you want to develop a Java editor and add to Git management: [install JGit](https://mvnrepository.com/artifact/org.eclipse.jgit/org.eclipse.jgit).

-But, JGit was designed to manage Git full support in Eclipse, implementing all sophisticated actions for the end user developing  a Java project.
-The API has a learning curve and there is no direct and one to one support for CLI actions.
+But, on the other side, the API has a learning curve and there is no direct and one to one support for CLI actions.

 ### Support for CLI Git calls